-Michael’s primary area of focus and expertise is on the regulation of retail financial services, wealth management, insurance, superannuation, platforms and products and in particular, strategic regulatory advice and investigations.
+Michael’s primary area of focus and expertise is on the regulation of retail financial services, including financial advice and distribution, insurance, superannuation, platforms, products, strategic regulatory advice and investigations.

-He is widely recognised as a market leader and authority in the area of non-contentious regulation and is regularly at the forefront of debating and developing new law, nominated as a leading practitioner in this space and quoted in the financial press.
-His advice is routinely sought in relation to strategic management of regulatory matters, including liaising with APRA and ASIC.
+Michael is widely recognised as a thought leader in his field.
+He is at the forefront of debating and developing new law and quoted in the financial press.
+His advice is routinely sought in relation to strategic management of regulatory matters by Australia’s largest institutions, including liaising with APRA and ASIC.

-In 2017, Acritas Stars – an independent report commissioned by a global panel of General Counsels – listed Michael as one of 23 ‘stand-out’ lawyers globally.
+In 2018 and 2020, Michael was awarded the Financial Services Partner of the Year Award, as well as the Partner of the Year Excellence Award in 2018, by Lawyers Weekly.
+In 2017 and 2018, Acritas Stars – an independent report commissioned by a global panel of General Counsels – listed Michael as one of 23 ‘stand-out’ lawyers globally.

 Michael holds a Bachelor of Arts (Honours) from the University of Sydney and a Bachelor of Laws from the University of NSW.